-- 8. Select the student needs that have increased in frequency or intensity during the pandemic?
+8. Sel ect the student needs that have increased in frequency or intensity during the pandemic?

-- Distress related to trauma or grief
+Distress related to trauma or grief

-- □ Anxiety or stress-related concerns
+Anxiety or stress-related concerns

-- □ Sadness or depressed mood
+Sadness or depressed mood

-- □ Withdrawal or shyness
+Withdrawal or shyness

-- □ Acting out / tantrums / outbursts
+Acting out / tantrums / outbursts

-- □ Regression in behaviors
+Regression in behaviors

-- □ Leaving school or elopement
+Leaving school or elopement

-- □ Health concerns, illness, hygiene
+Health concerns, illness, hygiene

-- □ Substance use, including vaping
+Substance use, including vaping

-- □ Suspected child abuse
+Suspected child abuse

-- □ Non-suicidal self-injury (cutting, self-harm)
+Non-suicidal self-injury (cutting, self-harm)

-- □ Suicidal ideation or behaviors
+Suicidal ideation or behaviors

-- □ Attendance and/or tardies
+Attendance and/or tardies

-- □ Disengagement / lack of participation
+Disengagement / lack of participation

-- □ Underachievement
+Underachievement

-- □ Study skills
+Study skills

-- □ Scholastic failure
+Scholastic failure

-- □ None of the above
+None of the above

-- 9. Select the components of school mental health to which your district has made changes in response to the pandemic. - □ Early mental health prevention and intervention practices - □ Grief-informed and trauma-informed practices - □ Positive behavior interventions and supports - □ Positive youth development practices - □ Safe, supportive, and positive school climate practices - Practices related to building skills related to managing emotions, establishing and maintaining positive relationships, and responsible decision-making - □ Substance use prevention and intervention practices - □ Suicide prevention, intervention, and postvention practices - □ Educator professional development activities - □ None of the above - 10.
-Has your district implemented changes to any of the following in response to increased mental health needs among students, families, or staff? (check all that apply) - □ New policies - □ New Tier 1 supports (for all students) - □ New Tier 2/3 supports or services (for some students) - □ New educator or staff wellness supports - □ Hired new staff focused on social-emotional interventions - □ Hired new staff focused on academic interventions - Developed new partnerships with community-based providers focused on social, emotional, or mental health supports - □ None of the above
+9. ponse to the pandemic.
+Early mental health prevention and intervention practices Grief-informed and trauma-informed practices Positive behavior interventions and supports Positive youth development practices Safe, supportive, and positive school climate practices Practices related to building skills related to managing emotions, establishing and maintaining positive relationships, and responsible decision-making Substance use prevention and intervention practices Suicide prevention, intervention, and postvention practices Educator professional development activities None of the above 10 s your district implemented changes to any of the following in response to increased mental alth needs among students, families, or staff? (check all that apply) New policies New Tier 1 supports (for all students) New Tier 2/3 supports or services (for some students) New educator or staff wellness supports Hired new staff focused on social-emotional interventions Hired new staff focused on academic interventions Developed new partnerships with community-based providers focused on social, emotional, or mental health supports None of the above